timescale/docs/use-timescale/distributed-hypertables/about-distributed-hypertables.md

 hypertables.
 But unlike standard hypertables, distributed hypertables should also be partitioned by space.
 This allows you to balance inserts and queries between data nodes, similar to traditional sharding.
 Without space partitioning, all data in the same time range would write to the same chunk on a single node.
-For more information about space partitioning, see the [space partitioning][space-partitioning] and [multi-node][multi-node] sections.

 By default, Timescale creates as many space partitions as there are data nodes.
 You can change this number, but having too many space partitions degrades